hossein-deyri/hossein-deyri/README.md

 ![Readme](https://github.com/hossein-deyri/hossein-deyri/assets/136192436/39cf772d-c794-4bdb-b034-ac87bdeb0287)

- I'm  passionate frontend developer from Iran.
-I do content on Design and Development.
-I really enjoy learning languages and frameworks like React and Next.
+I'm Hosein Deyri, a passionate self-taught FrontEnd web developer and a freelance software engineer from Iran. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

 ## About Me:
 - 🌱 I’m currently learning